-There are four ways up to Zugspitze, which at an altitude of 2960 metres above sea level is the highest mountain in Germany.
+There are four ways to Zugspitze, which at an altitude of 2960 metres above sea level is the highest spot in Germany.
 One way up is to scale the mountain on foot for the experienced trekker and climber.
 For the rest of us, there are three alternative routes to the summit:

-- Bayerische Zugspitzbahn cogwheel railway from Garmisch-Partenkirchen
+• Bayerische Zugspitzbahn cogwheel railway from Garmisch-Partenkirchen;

-- Tiroler Zugspitzbahn, aerial tramway from Ehrwald in Tirol, on the other side of the valley in Austria
+• Tiroler Zugspitzbahn, aerial tramway from Ehrwald in Tirol, on the other side of the valley in Austria.

 For the ascent, I rode the Zugspitzbahn railway to Eibsee, and took the aerial tramway up to the summit.
 Despite the possible snow up top, this was still the “summer season”.
 The round-trip to the summit costs € 48 per person (summer 2011), which sounds expensive, but as you’ll see in this and subsequent posts, I believe the trip was worth the price.

 The way up.
 “Halt auf Verlangen” | stop upon request.